Amanda Wyss

-Amanda Louise Wyss (born November 24, 1960) is an American actress.
-She began her career in the early 1980s in teen-oriented roles such as Lisa in the coming-of-age comedy film Fast Times at Ridgemont High (1982), Tina Gray in the slasher film A Nightmare on Elm Street (1984), and Beth in the black comedy film Better Off Dead (1985).
-Additionally, she had a supporting role as investigative reporter Randi McFarland in the television series Highlander: The Series (1992–1993).
-She is also known for playing Woody's ex-girlfriend, Beth, in two episodes of Cheers in the mid-1980s.
+Amanda Wyss is an American actress.
+She began her career in the early 1980s in teen roles including Lisa in the coming-of-age comedy film Fast Times at Ridgemont High (1982), Tina Gray in the slasher film A Nightmare on Elm Street (1984), and Beth in the film Better Off Dead (1985).
+She had a supporting role as investigative reporter Randi McFarland in the television series Highlander: The Series (1992–1993).
+She played Woody's ex-girlfriend, Beth, in two episodes of Cheers in the mid-1980s.

 Career

-Wyss was born in Manhattan Beach, California.
-She was discovered by an agent who saw her portray Flora in The Innocents, and Rhoda in The Bad Seed at local LA theatres.
 After appearing in commercials, Wyss landed her first television role, recurring on Universal's When the Whistle Blows (1980) as Dolph Sweet's daughter.
 The same year, she guest-starred on the television series The Righteous Apples.
 In 1981, Wyss starred in the films This House Possessed and Force: Five, and guest-starred on episodes of the several television series, including Buck Rogers in the 25th Century, ABC Afterschool Specials, Jessica Novak, and Teachers Only.

 In 1982, Wyss had a supporting role as high-school student Lisa in Amy Heckerling's teen comedy classic Fast Times at Ridgemont High, written by Cameron Crowe and featuring then-unknown actors Sean Penn, Phoebe Cates, Forest Whitaker, Jennifer Jason Leigh, and Nicolas Cage.
-Wyss was called in specifically to audition for the character of Lisa and had to improvise with Judge Reinhold.

 The same year, she guest-starred on two episodes of the television series Star of the Family.
 In 1983, Wyss appeared in the television films Lone Star, The Tom Swift and Linda Craig Mystery Hour, and A Killer in the Family.

-The following year, Wyss starred in the television film My Mother's Secret Life before starring in Wes Craven's horror film A Nightmare on Elm Street (1984) as Tina Gray (the first person murdered onscreen by Freddy Krueger), along with Robert Englund, Heather Langenkamp, John Saxon, and Johnny Depp.
-Like all of the other actresses auditioning for the film, she originally read for the part of Nancy Thompson.
-After receiving a callback, she was paired with Langenkamp and auditioned for the supporting role of Tina, which ultimately went to her.
+The following year, Wyss starred with Loni Anderson in the television film My Mother's Secret Life before starring in Wes Craven's horror film A Nightmare on Elm Street (1984) as Tina Gray (the first person murdered onscreen by Freddy Krueger), along with Robert Englund, Heather Langenkamp, John Saxon, and Johnny Depp.